EURAP is a prospective observational study of pregnancies with antiepileptic drugs (AEDs).

 Funding and support

 EURAP is an independent research initiative promoted and implemented by physicians working on a non-profit basis.
 It is administratively organised by the Central Project Commission (CPC) with members representing different geographical areas and disciplines.
 The project was established and carried out under the auspices of the European Epilepsy Academy (EUREPA) and was then endorsed by the Commission on Therapeutic Strategies of the International League Against Epilepsy (ILAE).

-EURAP is supported by educational grants to the CPC from GlaxoSmithKline, Janssen-Cilag, Pfizer, Sanofi-Synthelabo, UCB Pharma and Novartis.
+EURAP is supported by educational grants to the CPC from Eisai Pharmaceuticals, GlaxoSmithKline, Janssen-Cilag, Johnson & Johnson, Pfizer, Bial, Sanofi-Synthelabo, Novartis and UCB Pharma.
 National networks may also receive support in the form of unrestricted grants from other pharmaceutical companies.